Juvenile Justice Commission

 Resources:

-The Juvenile Detention Monitoring Unit, under the Office of Local Programs and Services, is statutorily responsible for ensuring county juvenile detention facilities are in compliance with the Manual of Standards for Juvenile Detention Facilities (N.J.A.C.
+The Youth Justice Facility Monitoring Unit, under the Office of Local Programs and Services, is statutorily responsible for ensuring county juvenile detention facilities are in compliance with the Manual of Standards for Juvenile Detention Facilities (N.J.A.C.
 13:92).
 The Unit conducts annual programmatic and physical facility inspections and suicide prevention inspections of all county juvenile detention facilities.
 Additionally, the Unit approves all juvenile detention construction projects, including new and renovation projects, approves all hardware used in detention centers, and approves all new and updated camera surveillance systems.
 The Unit also provides technical assistance; responds to problems and investigates major incidents occurring within juvenile detention facilities to ensure all areas of concern are addressed; establishes rated capacity for detention facilities; and reviews and approves a county’s plans for closing their detention facility and consolidating with another county’s detention facility.

 Resources: